 Great Leaders Stay Objective When Making Decisions

-Objectivity is required in many areas of a leader’s role.
+A leader’s role requires objectivity in many areas.
 First, leaders must be objective when making decisions about who to hire or select for an open position or promotion.
 They must also be objective when reviewing the performance of employees.
 When employee decisions are made on subjective sources of information, the decisions will be influenced by the leader’s personal thoughts, opinions, and judgments.
 Similarly, in daily interactions with employees, from social nuances to outright conflict, a leader must always manage their direct reports in a fair, consistent manner.
-Leaders who do not base their decisions on facts will not be trusted as a just and reliable source of support for employees.
+Leaders who do not base their decisions on facts are not trusted as a good source of support for employees.

 Objectivity is the ability to maintain a realistic perspective and keep personal biases to a minimum.
-Leaders who are objective avoid using their own judgments and interpretations when faced with a situation or decision, instead relying on facts or data.
-Personal biases can come from many sources, such as previous experiences, personal history, and interpersonal conflicts, and all can influence one’s ability to be objective.
+Leaders who are objective avoid using their own judgments and interpretations.
+They rely on facts or data instead.
+Personal biases can come from many sources.
+Sources such as previous experiences, personal history, and interpersonal conflicts, and all can influence one’s ability to be objective.

 Are You Doing All You Can to Stay Objective?

 In assessing your objectivity, ask yourself the following questions:

 - Do I consider all the available information before making a decision?

 - Is there a way I could make use of observable data in my daily managerial duties?

 - Are my decisions influenced by my personal opinions or experiences?

 - Do I hold biases that influence my behavior at work?